klebgenomics/Kaptive/docs/db/curation.md

 ## :lucide-git-branch: Database Versioning & Release Workflow
-This repository uses a fully automated Continuous Integration / Continuous Deployment (CI/CD) pipeline to manage database versions.
+We have generated a [template Github repository](https://github.com/tomdstanton/kaptive-db-template) that includes a fully automated Continuous Integration / Continuous Deployment (CI/CD) pipeline to manage database versions.

 You do not need to manually edit version numbers or create Git tags.
 The pipeline relies on Semantic Versioning (SemVer) and reads your commit messages to automatically calculate the correct version bump, update the corresponding .toml files, and generate